buanide/Advanced-modelling/README.md

 ## Results

-First, whe have found out 4 groups in our database.
-We have seen similitudes between the 2 first group who are men who prefer innovative scooters that look like motorbike with big engines, and that are sober and low key.
-These men are either of the middle or the upper class.
-Next, the analysis allowed us to see that women prefer scooter with smaller engines and that are fashionable.
+First, whe have identified 4 groups in our database.
+We have seen similitudes between the 2 first groups composed of men who prefer high-performance scooters with motercycle-like design.
+These men, typically from middle to upper-class backgrounds prioritize new technology.
+In contrast, women often express a preference for smaller, more stylish scooters.